naxeem/thaana-transliterator/README.md

 let text = thaanaTransliterator("ދުނިޔެއަށް ސަލާމް!"); // Hello World!
 ```

-You can find an NPM package for this script here [https://github.com/mapmeld/thaana-transliterator](github.com/mapmeld/thaana-transliterator) by @mapmeld
+You can find an NPM package for this script here [github.com/mapmeld/thaana-transliterator](https://github.com/mapmeld/thaana-transliterator) by [@mapmeld](https://github.com/mapmeld)

 ## Use Online / Demo